SolidPIPe/retro-bridge/README.md

 - Check the signal strength on the [Retro-Bridge Dashboard](http://retro-bridge.local/).
 Move the device closer to your Wi-Fi access point and ensure no (metal) objects are surrounding the Pico.

 I can't load http://retro-bridge.local/:
+- Double-check you're connected to the same Wi-Fi or LAN network as Retro-Bridge
 - Make sure mDNS is allowed on your network
 - Alternatively, check your Wi-Fi Gateway's client list to find your Retro-Bridge's IP address.